Average-case Acceleration Through Spectral Density Estimation: Conclusion and Future Work

 In this work, we first developed an average-case analysis of optimization algorithms, and then used it to develop a family of novel algorithms that are optimal under this average-case analysis.
 We outline potential future work directions.

-\emph{Mixture of densities to model outlier eigenvalues}.
-Often the MP distribution fails to model accurately the outlier eigenvalues that arise in real data (see e.g. last row Fig. \ref{fig:quadratic_experiments}).
-A potential solution would be to consider mixtures, where one density is modeling the bulk and another one is modeling outlier eigenvalues.
+\emph{Modeling outlier eigenvalues}.
+Often the MP distribution fails to model accurately the outlier eigenvalues that arise in real data (e.g., last row of Figure~\ref{fig:quadratic_experiments}).
+A potential area for improvement is to consider distributions that can model these outlier eigenvalues.

 \emph{Non-quadratic and stochastic extension}.
-As seen in Fig.~\ref{fig:nn_experiments}, the methods are applicable and perform well beyond the quadratic setting in which they were conceived.
-Currently we currently lack the theory to explain this.
+As seen in Figure~\ref{fig:nn_experiments}, the methods are applicable and perform well beyond the quadratic setting in which they were conceived.
+We currently lack the theory to explain this observation.

-\emph{Asymptotic behavior}.
-Some of the proposed algorithms converge asymptotically towards to Polyak momentum (\S\ref{scs:asymptotic}).
-It is still to be realized the generality of this phenomenon and its implications in terms of average-case optimality for Polyak momentum.
+\emph{Convergence rates and asymptotic behavior}.
+We have only been able to derive the average-case rate for the decaying exponential distribution.
+It would be interesting to derive average-case convergence rates for more methods.

+Regarding the asymptotic behavior, we have noted that some average-case optimal methods like Marchenko-Pastur acceleration converge asymptotically to Polyak momentum.
+After the first version of this work appeared online, \citep{scieur2020universal} showed that this is the case for almost all average-case optimal methods.